referefref/honeydet/README.md

 honeydet is a signature based, multi-threaded honeypot detection tool written in Golang.
 It can detect honeypots based upon the premise that given a specifically crafted request they will generate a unique and identifying response to tcp/udp packets.
-Running in webserver mode, you can easily scan multiple IP addresses and return the result in json or csv, this runs multithreaded as default.
+Running in webserver mode, you can easily scan multiple IP addresses and ports, returning the result in json or csv.
-Checks for SSH servers and connects with supplied username and password, noting deviations in implementations of SSH sessions to generically detect SSH honeypots such as Cowrie.
+Checks for SSH servers and connects with supplied username and password, noting deviations in implementations of SSH sessions to generically detect SSH honeypots such as Cowrie (high false positive rate).

 ### What doesn't it do (just yet)?